ANBI Policy Plan

 Statutory Framework

-5. Upon the dissolution or winding up of the corporation, its assets remaining after payment, or provision for payment, of all debts and liabilities of this corporation shall be distributed to an organization (or organizations) organized and operated exclusively for charitable, religious, scientific, or educational purposes, provided that the organization has established its tax exempt status under Section 501(c)(3) of the Code.
+Upon dissolution or winding up of the Foundation, after paying or making provision for all debts and liabilities, the remaining assets shall be distributed to one or more organizations organized and operated exclusively for charitable, religious, scientific, or educational purposes, which qualify as tax-exempt under Section 501(c)(3) of the Code.

 Activities of the Foundation